How to Stop Spam and Protect Your Identity

 Manual Filtering

 On top of the automatic filtering capability, individual email account holders can add messages to their spam lists.
-As a user, if you determine a message is spammy, fraudulent, phishing, etc., then you can add it to your spam filter.
+As a user, if you determine a message is spammy, fraudulent, phishing, etc., you can add it to your spam filter.

-To add a sender to your Spam list, select the message and then click on the Spam button, usually located at the top of your email list.
+To add a sender to your Spam list, select the message and click on the Spam button, usually at the top of your email list.
 If you’ve already opened the message, look for the button at the top of the email.
 Once you click the button, the message is deleted, and you won’t receive messages from that email address anymore.

 An alternative method is to click on the Unsubscribe link in the email.
 Then, follow the instructions on the sender’s website to remove yourself from the distribution list.
-However, I would strongly caution you to only do this if you are sure the email is from a legit, known source.
+However, I would strongly caution you only to do this if you are sure the email is from a legit, known source.
 If you click on the Unsubscribe link in a fraudulent email, all you’ve done is confirm your email address, which will likely increase spam and junk mail.

-Learn More About How to Stop Spam
+Government Efforts to Stop Spam

 In addition to unsubscribing from legitimate lists, manually filtering out unwanted messages, and reporting fraud to your mail provider, there are industry resources that can provide further help.
 Following is a short list: